My wings would be a mosaic made of black mothers’ pride

 And then there’s no mirror that can haunt you And then there’s no slander that can slay your legacy And then there’s no reason to doubt That you are no prisoner Though your wrists may be rubbed raw That you are no martyr Though you have died one hundred gruesome deaths That you are no villain Though you wear a patriotic badge of civil disobedience

 Tell yourself Tell yourself That freedom is not a gift to be given But a revelation that freedom is and always has been yours And at any time As a free agent You can choose revolution And rewrite the constitution of your independence.

-Tell yourself, tell yourself That you are a new testament of faith That douses burning crosses With the tears of antisemitic arsonists For every devil weeps When its hate is stilled By the hopes you tell yourself For every devil burns unholy and red When its blasphemy does not lower your head To glare it in the eyes as a colleague of hate Tell yourself its not too late Tell yourself its not too late To breathe
+Tell yourself, tell yourself That you are a new testament of faith That douses tortured crosses With the antisemetic tears of arsonists For every devil weeps When its hate is stilled By the hopes you tell yourself For every devil burns unholy and red When its blasphemy does not lower your head in deference to any man’s hate To glare it in the eyes as a colleague of hate Tell yourself its not too late Tell yourself its not too late To breathe

 I am that I am, But so are they.
 Still they hate.
 But are they the devil?
 They do turn red With so much new blood Staining their hands Even as they vote.
 They are that they are.
 But so am I. Am I forgiveness At the same time that they Are knee crushing necks?
 Am I forgiveness At the same time that they Are propelling arsenal at unarmed citizens?
 Are they forgiven At the same time that they Are standing back and standing by While more of us live maimed, or die?